-The Center for Nutrition Policy and Promotion recommends adults consume less than 10 percent of their daily calories from saturated fat, which would be between 180 and 200 saturated fat calories for most adults.
-The 9.6 g of saturated fat in prime rib provides 86 calories, which is close to half of the recommended amount for an entire day.
-If you are looking to cut back on saturated fat, you may choose to eat a leaner cut of beef such as New York strip, which contains 7.5 g of saturated fat per serving.
+The 9.6 grams of saturated fat in prime rib is close to half of the recommended amount for an entire day.
+If you're looking to cut back on saturated fat, you may want to choose a leaner cut of beef such as New York strip, which contains 7.5 grams of saturated fat per serving.

-The AHA recommends limiting cholesterol intake to 300 mg per day, as excess cholesterol can build up on artery walls and lead to heart disease.
-The AHA recommends an even lower limit, 200 mg per day, for those who already have heart disease.
+The AHA recommends limiting cholesterol intake to 300 milligrams per day, as excess cholesterol can build up on artery walls and lead to heart disease.
+The AHA recommends an even lower limit — 200 milligrams per day — for those who already have heart disease.

 Prime rib is a complete protein, which means it contains all nine essential amino acids.
-Prime rib is especially high in the essential amino acid threonine, which assists in the formation of connective tissue and is important for healthy liver function.
+It's especially high in the essential amino acid threonine, which assists in the formation of connective tissue and is important for healthy liver function.

 Zinc is essential for a healthy immune system and assists in carbohydrate metabolism.
 One serving of prime rib also supplies 21 percent of the DRI for phosphorus and more than 10 percent of the DRI for potassium and iron.

-Because B-12 is important for red blood cell formation, it is necessary for the prevention of anemia.
+Because B-12 is important for red blood cell formation, it's necessary for the prevention of anemia.
 One serving of prime rib also supplies more than 15 percent of the DRI for niacin and B-6.